What is tick paralysis?

 A tick must be attached to the skin and feeding for tick paralysis to occur.
-Many tick species are capable of causing tick paralysis.
-The condition occurs most often in children less than sixteen years old and adult men, however anyone bitten by ticks can be at risk.
+Many tick species can cause tick paralysis.
+The condition occurs most often in children less than 16 years old and adult men, but anyone that is bitten by ticks can be at risk.

 Where does tick paralysis occur?

 In the United States, tick paralysis occurs most often in the Pacific Northwest and Rocky Mountain states following the bite of the Rocky Mountain wood tick (Dermacentor andersoni).